mburhanpurkar/web_viewer/README.md

 Show Last Transform has precisely the same functionality as Show Triggers, but it dislays the outputs of the final (non-bonsai) plotter transform that was run.

-### Challenges
-- For simplicity, the web viewer is currently implemented in Flask, which doesn't appear to be the hardiest of web servers.
-Occasional slow downs sometimes require that you click a link a couple times before the page loads.
-- There have been a few cases in which the web viewer appears to become overloaded and fails to load pages entirely.
-The only solution so far has been to reset the web viewer entirely.
-We're in the process of setting up something more robust now!